sahitya-chandra/pg_ai_query/docs/src/introduction.md

 # PostgreSQL AI Query Extension

-The **PostgreSQL AI Query Extension** (`pg_ai_query`) is a powerful PostgreSQL extension that allows you to generate SQL queries from natural language descriptions using state-of-the-art AI models from OpenAI and Anthropic.
+The **PostgreSQL AI Query Extension** (`pg_ai_query`) is a powerful PostgreSQL extension that allows you to generate SQL queries from natural language descriptions using state-of-the-art AI models from OpenAI, Anthropic, and Google Gemini.

 ## What is pg_ai_query?